CiscoDevNet/terraform-provider-fmc/docs/resources/device_physical_interface.md

 - `logical_name` (String) Customizable logical name of the interface, unique on the device.
 Should not contain whitespace or slash characters.
 Must be non-empty in order to set security_zone_id, mtu, inline sets, etc.
 - `management_only` (Boolean) Indicates whether this interface limits traffic to management traffic; when true, through-the-box traffic is disallowed.
 Value true conflicts with mode INLINE, PASSIVE, TAP, ERSPAN, or with security_zone_id.
 - `mtu` (Number) Maximum transmission unit.
 Can only be used when logical_name is set.
+- `nve_only` (Boolean) Used for VTEP's source interface to restrict it to NVE only.
+For routed mode (NONE mode) the `nve_only` restricts interface to VxLAN traffic and common management traffic.
+For transparent firewall modes, the `nve_only` is automatically enabled.
+  - Default value: `false`
 - `priority` (Number) Priority 0-65535.
 Can only be set for routed interfaces.
 - `security_zone_id` (String) UUID of the assigned security zone (fmc_security_zone.example.id).
 Can only be used when logical_name is set.